Hot Italian Sausage Soup Campfire Recipe

 Ingredients

-- 1 pound bulk hot Italian sausage
+- 1 pound bulk hot Italian sausage (substitute mild Italian sausage or 1 lb ground beef for a less spicy flavor)

 - 4 slices bacon diced in 1/2 inch pieces

-- 1 large onion diced
+- 1 medium onion diced

 - 4 cloves garlic minced

-- 2 32 oz cartons chicken broth
+- 2 (32 oz) cartons chicken broth

-- 6 medium sized potatoes cubed to rustic bite-sized pieces
+- 6 medium sized potatoes cubed to rustic bite-sized pieces (see Note #1)

 - 1 cup heavy cream